| Ogród państwa Barry (Rozdział 12)

 porch.
 The whole place might have been transplanted from some remote country

+village.
 Istotnie, gdy schodzili z niewielkiego pagórka porośniętego

 sosnami (pine), dostrzegli już z oddali ów domek, o którym